Starting point

 Count three notes, change color, and repeat the same gesture.

-3. 3 Continue on white through F, G, A, B until the octave.
+3 Continue on white through G, A, and B until the octave returns to C, because both rules collided and cancelled.

 The method in four moves